Ibn Haldun University

+Ibn Haldun University (İbn Haldun Üniversitesi) or abbreviated as IHU, is a private foundation university located in Başakşehir, Istanbul.
+The university has a strong focus on the humanities and social sciences, and espouses a multilingual approach to education, namely in Turkish, English and Arabic.

 History

-IHU was established by the TÜRGEV Foundation (Turkey Youth and Education Services Foundation), set up by Recep Tayyip Erdogan in 1996 when he was Mayor of Istanbul Metropolitan Municipality.
-The Rector is Professor Dr. Atilla Arkan.
+IHU was established by the Turkish Youth and Education Service Foundation, set up by Recep Tayyip Erdoğan in 1996 when he was Mayor of Istanbul Metropolitan Municipality.
+The current rector is Prof. Dr. Atilla Arkan, who took over from his predecessor, the founding rector and president of IHU, Prof. Dr. Recep Şentürk in 2021.
 In December 2019, IHU set up a four year project to improve the understanding of the work of Al-Tirmidhi.
 It also held a seminar to celebrate the work of Fuat Sezgin.

-Faculty

-The history department includes prominent scholars such as Halil Berktay and Suraiya Faroqhi.

-Erik Ringmar is a professor in the department of politics and international relations.

-Ramazan Aras is a professor and head of the sociology department.

 Campus

 The university is located in Başakșehir, in the western outskirts of Istanbul, where a new campus opened in the fall of 2020.
+It also has a campus besides the Süleymaniye Mosque in Fatih, which houses the Alliance of Civilizations Institute (Turkish: MEDIT) and Islamic Studies department.